Thursday, March 23, 2017

 The CryptO'pinion?

-After all these years, it's still great fun and completely addictive thanks to great joystick controls, smooth scrolling and variety in gameplay.
-The only downside is the size of each level - I wish they were bigger.
+After all these years, it’s still incredibly fun and utterly addictive.
+The great joystick controls, smooth scrolling, and gameplay make it a joy.
+The only downside is the small size of each level; I wish they were bigger.
+Yes, I want more!! :) Hey, he might wear cute green boots, but I guarantee you will love this platformer.

 Midi tune of the awesome game music.

-Maps for the ZX Spectrum game, aren't needed but nice to have.
+Maps for the ZX Spectrum game aren't needed, but nice to have.

 Downloads are available for hard drive installation or floppies.